pingbird/llama/stdlib.md

 sIsLE x y // return x <= y
 sIsEQ x y // return x == y
 sIsNEQ x y // return x != y
-sNormalize x // normalizes x so that at least one side is zero sUnsigned x // converts x to unsigned number
+sIsNeg x // returns true if x is less than 0 sIsPos x // returns true if x is greater than 0 sNormalize x // normalizes x so that at least one side is zero sUnsigned x // converts x to unsigned number
 ```